spell-music/csound-expression/tutorial/chapters/appendix/QuickStart.markdown

 Offline rendering
 -------------------

-Sometimes we can render the csound file to sound files much faster then real-time rendering.
-It's more convinient to listen to the result in the media player. we can take a closer look at some details.
+Sometimes we can render the Csound file to sound files much faster then real-time rendering.
+It's more convenient to listen to the result in the media player. we can take a closer look at some details.

 We can render the file without playing (the function `csd`) and